TDCJ Windham School District: An Ongoing Success Story - Reprinted from the Paducah Post

 'We offer a Literacy program for HSEC and vocational courses for specialized training in specific fields.
 Students can earn an Associate's Degree, Bachelor's degree and a Master's degree if they elect to attend college.
 There are college programs on several units.
 The Roach Unit is blessed to partner with Clarendon College to offer a large selection of college classes.
 We are the only unit that offers dual credit.
 Clarendon College has generously given us 50 free slots for dual credit students who qualify for college classes.'

 Moore went on to say that several colleges are affiliated with the program.
-WSD and the Roach Unit campus partner with Clarendon College to offer courses to offenders who qualify for college courses.
+WSD and the Roach Unit campus partner with Clarendon College to offer courses to residents who qualify for college courses.
 They offer dual credit for students who are working on their HSEC as well as a variety of college classes to help participants work toward an Associate's Degree.

 But having the courses and classes available is one thing, having the teachers available to teach the classes is another.
 Moore says that the teachers that teach in the WSD are just like teachers in other schools.